The

 Classes

-Knowing the basics is not enough for you — you’re serious about making your ideas move like lightning and you want to soak in all the knowledge you can get.
+Knowing the basics is not enough for you.
+You’re serious about making your ideas move like lightning and you want to soak in all the knowledge you can get.
 Perfect!
 The workshops were created just for you.
-At the Circles Workshops you’ll be able to get your hands dirty, go a little deeper, and get answers to your questions floating around in your head.
-You’ll walk away with practical knowledge and action steps in order to use your words to make some big waves in our world.
+At the Circles Workshops, you’ll be able to get your hands dirty, go a little deeper, and get answers to the questions floating around in your head.
+You’ll walk away with practical knowledge and action steps that help you use your words to make some big waves in our world.

 Classes start at $97 & are 1.5 hrs long.